vuongducphuong/documentation/content/applications/productivity/knowledge/management.rst

 - :guilabel:`Private`: Articles displayed in that category are only available to you.

 .. image:: management/left-sidebar-cat.png
-   :alt: Categories displayed in the left sidebar of Odoo Knowledge
+   :alt: Categories displayed in the left sidebar of Leansoft Knowledge